Silberengel/next.orly.dev/docs/names.md

 }
 ```

-This event is published by relays after consensus is reached, allowing clients to quickly query current ownership state without recomputing consensus.
+This event is published by registry services after consensus is reached and stored on Nostr relays as a parameterized replaceable event.
+This allows clients to quickly query current ownership state from relays without recomputing consensus or running their own registry service.

 ### Consensus Algorithm

-Each relay independently computes consensus using the following algorithm:
+Each registry service independently computes consensus using the following algorithm.
+Registry services subscribe to events from Nostr relays to receive proposals and attestations:

 #### 1. Attestation Window

-When a relay receives a registration proposal for name `N`:
+When a registry service receives a registration proposal for name `N` (via subscription to kind 30100 events on relays):

 1. Start a timer for `T` seconds (recommended: 60-120s)
-2. Collect all attestations for this proposal
+2. Collect all attestations for this proposal (kind 20100 events from relays)
-3. Collect competing proposals for the same name `N`
+3. Collect competing proposals for the same name `N` (kind 30100 events from relays)

 #### 2. Trust-Weighted Scoring